-LEVEL OF PERFORMANCE RFORMANCE ELEMENT Unsatisfactory Needs Improvement Proficient Mastered Representation of Representation of content Representation of content is Representation of Representation of content is Content is inappropriate and inconsistent in quality.
-Some content is appropriate appropriate and links well unclear or uses poor is done skillfully, with good and links well with with students' knowledge examples and analogies. examples; other portions are students' knowledge and experience.
-Students difficult to follow. and experience. contribute to representation of content.
-Activities and Activities and assignments Some activities and Most activities and All students are cognitively Assignments are mappropriate for assignments are appropriate assignments are engaged in the activities and , students in terms of their to students and engage them appropriate to students. assignments in their age or backgrounds. mentally, but others do not.
+10 (10 m) 10 (10 m) 10 (10 m) 10 (10 m) LEVEL OF PERFORMANCE FORMANCE Mostored ısati Unsatisfactory Needs Improvement Proficient Mastered pres Representation of content Representation of content is Representation of Representation of content is inap is inappropriate and inconsistent in quality.
+Some content is appropriate appropriate and links well clea unclear or uses poor is done skillfully, with good and links well with with students' knowledge amt examples and analogies. examples; other portions are students' knowledge and experience.
+Students 4) difficult to follow. and experience. contribute to representation of content.
+O monther than one Most activities and All students are cognitively CIIVI Activities and assignments assignments are appropriate assignments are engaged in the activities and און לי ate mapping of their to students and engage them appropriate to students. assignments in their 7 soe or backgrounds mentally, but others do not.
 Almost all students are exploration of content.
-Students are not engaged cognitively engaged in Students initiate or adapt mentally. them. activities and projects to enhance understanding.
-Grouping of Students Instructional groups are Instructional groups are only Instructional groups are Instructional groups are mappropriate to the partially appropriate to the productive and fully productive and fully students or to the students or only moderately appropriate to the appropriate to the instructional goals. successful in advancing the students or to the instructional goals of a instructional goals of a instructional goals of a lesson.
-Students take the lesson. lesson. initiative to influence instructional groups to , advance their understanding.
+2 5 Students are not engaged cognitively engaged in Students initiate or adapt Illy them. activities and projects to memany. .41. enhance understanding.
+1 Instructional oronns are Instructional groups are only Instructional groups are Instructional groups are מינים לינים insurcorriate to the nartially appropriate to the productive and fully productive and fully 7 7 stridents or to the students or only moderately appropriate to the appropriate to the instructional goals successful in advancing the students or to the instructional goals of a ה ה ה andian Edam: instructional goals of a instructional goals of a lesson.
+Students take the lesson. lesson. initiative to influence instructional groups to advance their understanding. - 1